Jim Lehrer: Early life and education

-After graduating from college, Lehrer followed his father and older brother, and joined the United States Marine Corps serving for three years as an infantry officer in the late 1950s.
-He attributed his service and travels with helping him to look beyond himself and feel a connection to the world that he would not have otherwise experienced.
+After graduating from college, Lehrer followed in his father and older brother's footsteps by joining the United States Marine Corps, serving for three years as an infantry officer in the late 1950s.
+Lehrer attributed his service and travels with helping him to look beyond himself and feel a connection to the world that he would not have otherwise experienced.

 Career

 In 1959, Lehrer began his career in journalism at The Dallas Morning News in Texas.
-Later, he worked as a reporter for the Dallas Times Herald, where he covered the assassination of John F. Kennedy in 1963.
-He was a political columnist there for several years, and in 1968 he became the city editor.
+Later, Lehrer worked as a reporter for the Dallas Times Herald, where he covered the assassination of John F. Kennedy in 1963.
+Lehrer was a political columnist there for several years, and he became the city editor in 1968.

 Lehrer began his television career at KERA-TV in Dallas, Texas, as the executive director of Public Affairs, an on-air host, and editor of a nightly news program.
-In 1972, he moved to PBS in Washington, D.C., to become the Public Affairs Coordinator, a member of Journalism Advisory Board, and a Fellow at the Corporation for Public Broadcasting (CPB).
+In 1972, Lehrer moved to PBS in Washington, D.C., to become the Public Affairs Coordinator, a member of Journalism Advisory Board, and a Fellow at the Corporation for Public Broadcasting (CPB).
 He worked as a correspondent for the National Public Affairs Center for Television (NPACT), where he met Robert MacNeil.
 In 1973, they covered the Senate Watergate hearings and the revelation of the Watergate Tapes broadcast, live on PBS (This coverage of the hearings would later help lead to and be the inspiration for what would eventually become The MacNeil/Lehrer Report).
 Lehrer covered the House Judiciary Committee's impeachment inquiry of President Richard Nixon.

 In October 1975, Lehrer became the Washington correspondent for The Robert MacNeil Report on Thirteen/WNET New York.
 Two months later on December 1, 1975, he was promoted to co-anchor, and the program was accordingly renamed The MacNeil/Lehrer Report.
 In September 1983, Lehrer and MacNeil relaunched their show as The MacNeil/Lehrer NewsHour, which was renamed The NewsHour with Jim Lehrer, following MacNeil's departure in 1995.
 The program was renamed the PBS NewsHour in 2009.

 In order to maintain objectivity, Lehrer chose not to vote.

-Lehrer underwent a heart valve surgery in April 2008, allowing Ray Suarez, Gwen Ifill, and Judy Woodruff to anchor in their stead until Lehrer's return on June 26, 2008.
-He had recovered from a minor heart attack in 1983 when he was 49 years old.
+Lehrer underwent a heart valve surgery in April 2008, allowing Ray Suarez, Gwen Ifill, and Judy Woodruff to anchor in his stead until Lehrer's return on June 26, 2008.
+He had recovered from a minor heart attack in 1983 at age 49.

 Lehrer stepped down as anchor of the PBS NewsHour on June 6, 2011, but continued to moderate the Friday news analysis segments and be involved with the show's production company, MacNeil/Lehrer Productions.

 Lehrer received several awards and honors during his career in journalism, including several Emmys; the George Foster Peabody Broadcast Award; a William Allen White Foundation Award for Journalistic Merit; and the University of Missouri School of Journalism's Medal of Honor.
-In 2004, he was awarded an honorary Doctor of Journalism degree by McDaniel College.
+In 2004, Lehrer was awarded an honorary Doctor of Journalism degree by McDaniel College.